top of page

 Who We Are

-The Cedar Forest Program is a veteran‑led moral injury recovery and reintegration program for U.S. service members and veterans.
+The Cedar Forest Program is a veteran‑led moral injury recovery and reintegration program for U.S. service members and first responders.
 We focus on treatment, education, and research that honor the real cost of service and the weight many warriors still carry.
 Healing here doesn’t happen in isolation.
 It happens through brotherhood, guided reflection, and purpose‑driven reintegration, so warriors can move forward while still honoring what they’ve lived through.

 We created the Cedar Forest Program because we saw a painful gap in real help for moral injury.
 As veterans, we tried almost every treatment option available, therapy, groups, medications, and more.
 Many helped a little, but none reached the deep moral and spiritual wounds we carried.
 Out of that lived experience, we built this program to address what was missing and to offer a clearer, more honest path toward healing, meaning, and belonging.